jeadamek/explorer-rocketseat/README.md

 ## About

 Projects developed during the Explorer course at [Rocketseat school](https://www.rocketseat.com.br/).
-Click on the links bellow to view the repositories.
+Click on the links bellow to access the repositories.

 ## Projects